Introduction

 If you have IBS, you are not alone.

-With good habits and knowledge, you can reduce flare-ups and feel better.
+With beneficial habits and knowledge, you will reduce flare-ups and feel better.

 Let us look at the steps.